The name Akasiro has a simple homely meaning: red and white. As such the design is simple, functional and homely.

 The menu features 11 Teishoku (main, rice and miso soup) dishes, all served with a crunchy salad of cabbage, iceberg lettuce and cucumber topped with an unusual but more-ish ‘dressing’ of pureed carrot and vinegar.

 Each dish arrives with a subtly flavoured miso soup and you can have as much steamed rice as you like.
-There are also sides which change daily – we were given the choice of either sardines with pickled cucumber, or sautéed slippery jack mushrooms.
+There are also sides which change daily, such as sardines with pickled cucumber, or sauteed slippery jack mushrooms.